University Communication with Students

 Undergraduate residences include traditional residence halls, language and culture theme houses, cross-cultural theme houses, student-managed and cooperative houses, apartments, suites, fraternities, and sororities.

-Approximately 57 percent of matriculated graduate students live in R&DE Student Housing at Stanford.
+Approximately 66 percent of matriculated graduate students live in housing provided by R&DE Student Housing, both on campus and off campus.
 Residence assignments are made on the basis of an annual lottery and quarterly waiting lists.
-New matriculated students are guaranteed University housing if:
+New matriculated students are guaranteed University housing for their first year of study if:

 - they are willing to live in any residence for which they are eligible